 Unlike many other audits, this one only takes a few hours.
 That’s why it’s so perfect for getting a first look at the “health” of a site.
 Moreover, you don’t have to be an absolute SEO expert to perform the analyses.

-However, it is important that you proceed in a structured way and record your results in a document.
+However, you must proceed in a structured way and record your results in a document.
 So you have a nice overview of the results at the end.

 Here you find a small summary of the most important steps from the SEO audit.